mkishi1221/mkishi1221.github.io/_includes/cv.md

 - **Product management:** Leading and uncovering key information that drives product strategy.
 I've worked closely with teams, stakeholders, and customers to uncover user needs, validate assumptions, understand technical feasibility and inform strategic decisions.
 - **Team management and development process design:** Leading day-to-day execution needed to turn strategy into results.
 Aligning user, business, and technical needs to create clear, well-informed PRDs and technical briefs.
 Managing innovation through frequent, incremental improvements informed by testing, feedback, and validation.
 - **Knowledge management:** Guiding teams to maintain clear documentation, shared resources, and processes that help teams onboard quickly, collaborate effectively, and retain critical knowledge.
 I’ve also managed product knowledge by writing and maintaining support articles on Intercom for both customers and external stakeholders.
-- **Design, R&D, and Software Development:** I have hands-on experience writing code, working with tools like Python, JavaScript, and cloud services such as AWS.
-I regularly contribute to GitHub-based code reviews, set up automated QA, and help manage infrastructure and deployments.
-My background spans UI/UX, product marketing, and applied data science, and I’m comfortable stepping into different roles to keep projects moving and deliver high-quality results.
+- **Software Engineering:** I bring hands-on experience in coding with Python and JavaScript, along with cloud platforms like AWS.
+I actively contribute to GitHub code reviews, and help manage infrastructure and deployments.
+My background spans UI/UX design, product marketing, and applied data science, and I’m comfortable stepping into different roles to deliver results.

 If you'd like to learn more or discuss working together, feel free to [drop me a message](/contact){: .cv_link target="_blank" } or [reach out on LinkedIn](https://www.linkedin.com/in/mkishi/){: .cv_link target="_blank" }.
 Now, onto the details.